Giddius/Antipetros_Discord_Bot/antipetros_discordbot/init_userdata/data_pack/fixed_data/documentation/bot_description.md

-Placeholder Description for AntiPetros DiscordBot
+WiP Description for AntiPetros DiscordBot

+I am an custom made Bot for this community!
+---
-if you want to suggest and feature or an idea for a new command
+if you want to suggest and feature or an idea for a new command, OR IF THERE IS A BUG, OR PROBLEM:

-> Use the command -->

-@AntiPetros new_feature [YOUR SUGGESTION TEXT]

-You can even attach images to the suggestion.
+shoot @Giddi a Dm!

+---